blinkk/fileset/README.md

 ## Usage

-There are two main tasks required in order to use Fileset.
-First, you'll need to deploy the application server and configure the Identity-Aware Proxy.
+There are two main tasks required in order to use Fileset:

+1. First, you'll need to deploy the server.
 This only needs to be done once, when the project is originally set up.
-Secondly, you'll need to upload files to be served.
-Files must be uploaded each time you want to serve new files to users, or update redirects, etc.
+2. Second, you'll need to upload files to be served.
+Files must be uploaded each time you want to serve new files, update redirects, etc.

 ### Server setup